HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 22: May 12, 2020

+**Today's Progress**:  Explored npm packages, created, published, edited, and updated a custom npm package which was then imported into a basic React App.

+**Thoughts:** Worked on Javascript using npm packages.
+Published my first [custom npm package](https://www.npmjs.com/package/gingerbee_npm) and published it to the npm library.
+It was so fun!
+This npm package is a javascript import that uses Moment Js library and adds a copyright footer with the current year and company name to any project.

+I accidentally made a commit without saving the completed code.
+So I had to learn how to update, edit, update the version number and republish my custom package.
+So this was a lesson that mistakes sometimes lead to better discovery and mastery.
+It was crazy addictive and I think I will enjoy open source and building software tools to make our job more efficient.

+**Link(s) to work:** [Custom npm package Gingerbee](https://github.com/HajaSChilds/gingerbee_npm).
+[Node Projects](https://github.com/HajaSChilds/advanced-javascript-playground), [React App using the custom NPM Package](https://github.com/HajaSChilds/REACT-NPM-STARTER)

 # Day 21: May 11, 2020

 **Today's Progress**:  Worked on Javascript, Moment Js